-Alternatively you can also use a card that has a low ongoing standard APR.
+Alternatively, you can also use a card that has a low ongoing APR and an intro APR for balance transfers.
 This may be a better choice if you regularly carry a balance on your purchases.
-Barclaycard® Ring MasterCard® has 8% variable APR, which makes it a good card to use if you are in the habit of carrying a balance.

-If you already have built up a balance and want to avoid paying interest for your card debt, then a balance transfer credit card is a better choice.
-This kind of card comes with a long introductory APR period for balance transfers.
+If you already have built up a balance and want to avoid paying interest for your card debt, then a balance transfer credit card is a good choice.

 Some credit cards offer low introductory APR periods for both purchases and balance transfers.
 A card like this lets you save on your balance transfers while taking advantage of a low intro purchase APR.